 Field Scale Precision Equipment

-This machinery will enable researchers and farmers to trial and test strip-tillage approaches that could benefit crop and soil health.
-It will also mean that new plant protection and fertilizer products can be trialled to the highest levels of accuracy.
+This machinery enables researchers and farmers to trial and test a range of regenerative farming techniques and strip-tillage approaches that could benefit crop and soil health.
+It also means that new plant protection and fertiliser products can be trialled to the highest levels of accuracy.

 The focus is on ‘industry need’ and we are used to developing and delivering demonstration projects and innovative technology to farmers and growers, as well as running commercial field trials.

-Several items of machinery make up CHAP’s precision agriculture unit, all of which have GPS capability.
+Several items of machinery make up CHAP’s precision agriculture unit at STC, all of which have GPS capability.
 These can be deployed independently or in unison depending on the project, and when coupled to STC’s RTK base station allow all farm operations to be completed with very high and repeatable levels of accuracy.

 Overall, these items allow us to conduct high-specification field trials covering a range of novel crop practises, as well as high-precision spraying trials to support development of new plant protection products and fertilisers.